QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

     f(x, a = 1) = exp(cos(a * x))

-If the argument is not supplied the default value is substituted
+If the argument is not supplied, the default value is substituted

 .. code-block:: julia